 8. In Pricing:

 o In Offer, specify the Azure offer if you're enrolled.
-The assessment estimates the cost for that offer.
+The assessment estimates the cost of that offer.

 o In Currency, select the billing currency for your account.